xjoeshadows/spurstuff/tools/ContextAPI/README.md

-### A collection of tools to interact with the Context API.
-Substitute your own token for the placeholder in the scripts.
+### A collection of tools to interact with Spur's Feeds.
+Substitute your own token variable for the placeholder in the scripts.

 - ### easyenrichment.py:
   - An easy way to do context api enrichment.
 Accepts a filename of IPs (comma, newline, or space separated) as an argument as well as pasting into the terminal.